LivePersonInc/developer-center/pages/Documents/ConversationalAI/Tutorials&Guides/BotGroups&OtherTechniques/meta-intents.md

 ### Step 11: Create the Small Talk knowledge base

-1. From the **Conversational AI** section of the Conversational Cloud, navigate to the **Knowledge Base** section, and select the **Add Knowledge Base** button.
+1. From the **Conversational AI** section of Conversational Cloud, navigate to the **Knowledge Base** section.
+Then click **Add Knowledge Base** in the upper-right corner.
 2. On the **AI Enabled** tab of the window that appears, select **Internal Knowledge Base**.
 3. Specify the following:
-    * **Data source name**: Small Talk KB
+    * **Knowledge Base Name**: Small Talk KB
     * **Language**: English
     * **Intent Association**: Domain intents
     * **Domain**: Getting Started Domain

     {: .important}
-    Using Domain intents allows us to use intents created via Intent Builder for triggering our Knowledge Base articles.
+    Using Domain intents allows us to use intents created via Intent Builder for triggering Knowledge Base articles.

 	Click **Save**.